lynnfaraday/aresmush.com/_root/tutorials/code/web-controllers.md

 The final piece of a screen is the **Controller**, which provides display properties and handles screen actions (like button clicks).

-The Events controller isn't very interesting, so let's look at a little of the Event controller (for the screen where you're viewing a single event).

 ## Controller Actions

-The Event screen has a button on it to delete the event, which calls an **action** in the controller:
+The buttons, selectors or other action triggers on a screen are linked to **action** in the controller.
+For example, consider the delete action on the Event controller:

     actions: {
         delete: function() {